gkorpal/gkorpal.github.io/_pages/book-list.md

 * **Multiplicative Number Theory** by *Harold Davenport*: This is a tough book for introducing analytic number theory, but worth the hardwork since the proof of Prime Number Theorem with a good extimate has been discussed.
 However, anyone interested in analytic number theory must read the chapter 8 about Riemann's contribution (he wrote only one paper!).
 Also, Davenport's book "Higher Arithmetic" is a nice second reading in elementary number theory.
 Also, for a straighforward proof of Dirichlet's theorem on infinite primes arithmetic progressions see the chapter 16 of the book "A Classical Introduction to Modern Number Theory" by Kenneth Ireland and Michael Rosen.
 * **Elementary Methods in Number Theory** by *M. B. Nathanson*: The part 3 of this book gives a good introduction to additive aspects of analytic number theory.
 I haven't spent much time on this book since I don't enjoy analysis in general.
 * **Introduction to Elliptic Curves and Modular Forms** by *Neal Koblitz*: A great introduction to modular forms, which basically adds details and exercises to Serre's condense one chapter introduction in his classic book "A Course in Arithmetic".
 The study of modular forms is motivated via congruent number problem, and a brief discussion of analytic theory of elliptic curves.
 * **Rational Points on Elliptic Curves** by *J. H. Silverman and John Tate*: One of the most accessible introduction to the world of elliptic curves.
-I read the chapters I to III of this book long time ago for Mordell’s theorem (the special case of elliptic curves with a rational point of order two).
+I read the chapters I to III of this book a while ago for Mordell’s theorem (the special case of elliptic curves with a rational point of order two).
 The appendix on projective geometry is also great.

 ## Algebraic Geometry ##